In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Observational constraints

 0.1cm In both panels of Fig.~\ref{fig:G_BH_vs_sigav_various_cases}, the colored dots indicate the critical value of $\Gamma_{\rm BH}$ over which constraint~(\ref{eq:maximum_f_BH_G_BH_d}) is broken.
 For clarity, we have used the CMB bound~(\ref{eq:maximum_f_BH_G_BH_b}) and set $f_{\rm eff}$ and $f_{\rm BH}$ respectively equal to $0.1$ and $10^{-5}$.
-The solid purple curve of the right panel does not have any dot.
+In the right panel, where the PBH mass has been set equal to $0.01 \; {\rm M_{\odot}}$, the solid purple curve does not have any dot.
 Whatever the annihilation cross-section, a 1~MeV DM species fulfills the CMB observational constraint on minispikes (and not on the diffuse contribution which is strongly constrained in this light mass range).
 This is not the case for the other configurations.
 On each curve of these, the portion lying between dots does not meet condition~(\ref{eq:maximum_f_BH_G_BH_b}) and is excluded.
 The left and right dots respectively yield the upper and lower limits $\asv_{\rm L}$ and $\asv_{\rm R}$ set by CMB measurements on WIMP annihilation cross-section.
 The range extending between these values violates observations, hence the existence of an excluded domain in the $(m_{\chi} , \asv)$ plane.

 0.1cm At fixed $f_{\rm BH}$ and $\tau_{\rm \, obs}^{\rm min}$, the minispike annihilation rate, at the dots, scales like \beq \Gamma_{\rm BH} \propto \frac{M_{\rm BH}}{m_{\chi}} \,. \eeq This scaling clearly appears in Fig.~\ref{fig:G_BH_vs_sigav_various_cases}.
 In the left panel, dots shift downward by two orders of magnitude each time the PBH mass is decreased while in the right panel, they shift upward by a factor $\sim 30$ each time the WIMP mass is decreased.
 We also notice the peculiar alignment of the right dots.
 These are located on the decreasing parts of curves.
 In this regime, $\Gamma_{\rm BH}$ is given by relation~(\ref{eq:scaling_G_BH_0_a}) which, combined with condition~(\ref{eq:maximum_f_BH_G_BH_d}), yields the scaling \beq \asv_{\rm R} \propto f_{\rm BH} \times m_{\chi} \times {{\Delta}t}^{-2} \times \tau_{\rm \, obs}^{\rm min} \;\;\;\text{(upper boundary).} \eeq In the left panel, the WIMP mass is set equal to 1~TeV and does not vary.
 In the right panel, the annihilation cross-section is expressed in units of the critical value~(\ref{eq:sig_v_max_universal}).
 The WIMP mass cancels out in the ratio ${\asv_{\rm R}}/{{\asv}_{\rm crit}}$, hence the vertical alignment which we also observe in that panel.